CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 /Path_on_scratch/What_the_Phage/workflow-phages-username
 ```

 Please note that your singularity images in this example should be in the folder:"/Path_on_scratch//What_the_Phage/singularity".
-Otherwise, nextflow tries to download singularity images again and eventually may prone to failures.
+Otherwise, Nextflow tries to download singularity images again and eventually may prone to failures.